wingedcatgirl/MintysSillyMod/README.md

    - Suppress trace messages: Default false; stops `TRACE`-level console messages even if Dev Mode is on.

 ## Recommended additional mods:
-If you're trying out Minty's for the first time and want minimal other mods, go with [Talisman](https://github.com/MathIsFun0/Talisman) (unless you don't care about ^Mult), [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) (unless you don't care about challenges) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) (unless you don't care about the Spectrum hand as a concept).
+If you're trying out Minty's for the first time and want minimal other mods, go with [Talisman](https://github.com/MathIsFun0/Talisman) (unless you don't care about ^Mult as a concept), [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) (unless you don't care about challenges as a concept) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) (unless you don't care about the Spectrum hand as a concept).
 The rest of the list is for after that.

 ### Technical
 - [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) is required for all challenges in Minty's Mod.